-The following column from Jennifer Pagliara, CapWealth Senior Advisor, appeared in The Tennessean on February 17, 2017.
+The following column from Jennifer Pagliara, CapWealth Senior Vice President and Financial Advisor, was posted by The Tennessean on July 2, 2018.

 At some point or another, all of us get worn out, feel exhausted and just need a break from work.
 As we head into summer, many might be counting down the days until the annual beach vacation or that trip to explore a part of the world they’ve never seen.
 Time away from the office is vital to remaining motivated and refreshed.
 So why are there so many unused vacation days?

 Generally, benefits are a big part of why someone does or doesn’t take a job.
 Notoriously, the perks of working at Google are quite extensive.
 A few of these include an onsite gym, free meals (all three if you want) and the ability to bring in speakers to discuss specific topics of interest.
 While not all jobs go to such lengths, vacation days are a standard benefit for most jobs.
 So, to put it in the simplest terms possible: The company you work for is allowing you to go on vacation and still get paid.
 Why would anyone want to waste that opportunity?

 According to Glassdoor, a jobs and recruitment website, only 23 percent of employees who get paid time off took all the time they were entitled to.
 In 2014, that number was at 25 percent.
 An even more shocking statistic was that 9 percent of employees who get paid time off took no vacation days.
 Project Time Off completed a study in 2016 that reported American workers had 658 million unused vacation days — that accounts for about 55 percent of all workers who didn’t use all of their vacation time.